 Superresolution structured illumination (SR-SIM) and photoactivated localization microscopy (PALM) are complementary techniques with different requirements for sample preparation.
 SR-SIM offers full flexibility both in sample type and fluorescent label with twice the resolution of conventional light microscopy.
 The Nobel Prize winning, exclusively licensed PALM technology provides fluorescence microscopy with resolutions down to 20nm laterally.

-Combine LSM 710 or LSM 780 with ELYRA equipped with SR-SIM and/or PALM for maximum flexibility in terms of resolution and three dimensional, multi-color imaging.
-Easily switch between modalities within the same, easy-to-use, software platform.
-This combined system is perfect to serve the needs of multi-user facilities with diverse samples, fluorophores and experimental needs.
+Combine LSM 880 with ELYRA for maximum flexibility in terms of resolution and three dimensional spectral imaging.
+You can easily switch between confocal, SR-SIM and PALM mode with the user friendly ZEN imaging software.
+This combined system is perfect to serve the needs of multi-user facilities with their broad range of samples, fluorophores and experimental needs.

-Image your samples with wide field, zoom microscopy or confocal microscopy for high resolution, multicolor, fluorescence imaging and then image the exact same area with ultraresolution, scanning electron microscopy.
-Perfectly overlay the light and electron images for in-depth analysis of specifically tagged proteins and structures with highly detailed, nanomorphology, providing cutting-edge information in the context of structure and function.
+Image your samples with wide field, zoom - or confocal microscopy to obtain high quality, multicolor, fluorescence imaging.
+Then transfer the sample to your ZEISS electron microscope and image the exact same area with the Nanometer resolution.
+You can overlay the light and electron images for in-depth analysis of specifically tagged proteins and structures with highly detailed, nanomorphology.
+This gives you cutting-edge information in the context of structure and function.

 Microscopy techniques vary widely in strengths and benefits.
-The below table offers a guide for which techniques are often most suitable for particular types of samples or applications.
-If you have questions, do not hesitate to contact your Carl Zeiss representative, who has experience with multiple sample types and experimental needs and can guide you in the right direction.
+The performance table on the next tab offers a guide to imaging techniques.
+Learn about the strengths and weaknesses of the different technologies for certain imaging parameters.
+This will allow you to identify the methods that best suit your particular types of samples or applications.
+If you have questions, do not hesitate to contact your application specialist from ZEISS, who has experience with multiple sample types and experimental needs and can help you to make the right decision.